pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   [`shutdown_wait_timeout`](#shutdown_wait_timeout)), force the power-off of the virtual machine.
 Default: `true`.
-* `scsi_controller_count` - (Optional) The number of SCSI controllers that Terraform manages on this virtual machine.
+* `scsi_controller_count` - (Optional) The number of SCSI controllers that this provider manages on this virtual machine.
 This directly affects the amount of disks you can add to the virtual machine and the maximum disk unit number.
   Note that lowering this value does not remove controllers.
 Default: `1`.